-Principles for information exchange regarding cross-border services
+Article 6 Principles for information exchange regarding cross-border services

-- 1. Competent authorities of host Member States where an institution provides cross-border services under the Chapter 3, Title V of Directive 2013/36/EU may request competent authorities of the home Member State to provide information specified in regulatory technical standards adopted by the Commission under Article 50(6) of Directive 2013/36/EU. - 2.
-Such information requests shall be transmitted in written or electronic form to the appropriate contact person identified in the contact list referred to in Article 3(2). - 3.
-The competent authorities of the home Member State shall provide the information requested within three calendar months of receiving the request.
+Competent authorities of host Member States in which an institution carries out its activities in exercise of the freedom to provide services which request the competent authorities of the home Member State to provide the information regarding those services specified in regulatory technical standards adopted by the Commission in accordance with Article 50(6) of Directive 2013/36/EU shall provide the request in written or electronic form to the appropriate contact person identified in the contact list referred to in Article 3(2).
+The competent authorities of the home Member State shall provide the information within three months of receiving the request.

-TITLE V
+CHAPTER V